dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

     g, ArgoCDAdmins, role:admin
 ```

 That's it!
-Now your user (*dewan*) can successfully create ArgoCD applications and perform other actions.
-A table is provided in the reference section that lists built-in permissions for ArgoCD
+Now your user (*dewan*) can successfully create Argo CD applications and perform other actions.
+A table is provided in the reference section that lists built-in permissions for Argo CD.

 ## Reference

-This section lists the permissions that are granted to ArgoCD to manage specific cluster-scoped resources which include platform operators, optional OLM operators, and user management.
-Note that ArgoCD is not granted cluster-admin permissions.
+This section lists the permissions that are granted to Argo CD to manage specific cluster-scoped resources which include platform operators, optional OLM operators, and user management.
+Note that Argo CD is not granted cluster-admin permissions.

 |   |   |
 |---|---|